 Keep your child safe by staying up to date on their vaccinations.
-Pennsylvania law requires all students (K-12) be vaccinated while attending school virtually or in-person.
-Students that DO NOT have the required vaccines will be EXCLUDED from school by being marked unexcused absent until they have received the appropriate vaccines or an exemption form has been submitted to your school nurse.
+Pennsylvania law requires all students (K-12) be vaccinated while attending school.
+Students that DO NOT have the required vaccines may be EXCLUDED from school until they have received the appropriate vaccines or an exemption form has been submitted to your school nurse.

 It’s The Rule, Don’t Miss Out On School